 The timezone TRT in TurkeyTimezones are always computed by their difference to UTC, the "Universal Time Coordinated".
-In Turkey exists only a single tonezone at UTC+3.
-E.g. New York is currently at UTC-5 in Eastern Time, so the time difference between New York and Turkey is 8 hours.
+In Turkey there is only a single tonezone at UTC+3.
+For example, New York is currently at UTC-4 in Eastern Time, so the time difference between New York and Turkey is 7 hours.

 Turkey has no time difference between summer and winter.
 A daylight saving time doesn't exist.